oac-tree/sup-dto/doc/source/anyvalue.rst

    :param anytype: Type of the constructed ``AnyValue``.
    :param anyvalue: Value for the constructed ``AnyValue``, with possible conversions.

+   :throws InvalidConversionException: When the value couldn't be converted to the given type.

    Construct a value object with the given type and value.

 Empty value